Blinken OSA Archivum

 On the 70th anniversary of the closure of the labor camps, the Archivum’s research has unearthed fragmentary sources, interviewed surviving Badacsony basalt miners and members of a new generation committed to uncovering the story, and attempts to reconstruct the human side of the camp’s operation, the layers of memory and oblivion.
 To do this, it drew on the recollections of the writer György Stirling, who was a prisoner in the camp, and the film Summer on the Hill by Péter Bacsó, who shot a film on the site of the former camp, while also examining how these works were created, how the political environment tolerated them, and how they found their audience.

-Péter Szalay’s exhibition design depicts these islands of memory and forgetting, sound engineer Tamás Zányi’s multi-channel immersive sound installation evokes acoustic images, and photographer Lenke Szilágyi’s photographs show the visual world that greets visitors to the ruins and the abandoned basalt mine today.
+The exhibition design by Péter Szalay depicts these islands of memory and forgetting, Tamás Zányi’s multi-channel, immersive sound installation evokes acoustic images, Zsuzsa Debre’s documentary film features a witness of the times, and Lenke Szilágyi’s photographs present the visual world that welcomes visitors to the ruins and the abandoned basalt mine today.

 Curated by Iván Székely